GetPageSpeed/nginx-extras-docs/docs/modules/graphite.md

-# *graphite*: An nginx module for collecting stats into Graphite
+# *graphite*: An NGINX module for collecting stats into Graphite

 ## Installation

+You can install this module in any RHEL-based distribution, including, but not limited to:

+* RedHat Enterprise Linux 6, 7, 8, 9
+* CentOS 6, 7, 8, 9
+* AlmaLinux 8, 9
+* Rocky Linux 8, 9
-### CentOS/RHEL 6, 7, 8 or Amazon Linux 2
+* Amazon Linux 2

 ```bash
 yum -y install https://extras.getpagespeed.com/release-latest.rpm